Linear Distance Metric Learning with Noisy Labels: Noise Observations and Optimal Loss Functions

-Since we have a probabilistic model, we can use the MLE method to approximate $\M^*, \tau^*$.
+Since we have a probabilistic model, we now use the MLE method to estimate $\M^*, \tau^*$.
 As one of the main contributions of this work, we will prove that this method works and deduce the corresponding sample complexity.
 The average negative log-likelihood of the given data $\z_1\ldots,\z_N$ and their labels $\ell_i,\ldots,\ell_N$ as a function of $\M$ and $\tau$ is

 Therefore, to solve the MLE, we need to find a p.s.d. matrix $\M$ and a $\tau\in[0, B]$ minimizing